ultd/base58-zig/readme.md

 <summary><code>decode</code> - Decodes a base58 encoded string into `dest` buffer and returns number of bytes written.</summary>

 <br/>
 The `dest` buffer written to needs to be properly sized.
-Base58 encoding is a variable length encoder therefore you should allocate extra and then resize if needed afterwards.
+Base58 encoding is a variable length encoder therefore you should allocate same size buffer as encoded value and then resize, if needed, afterwards.
 Below is an example.
 <br/>
 <br/>